Project-Books/book-project/STYLEGUIDE.md

 }
 ```

+**Short methods**

+Wherever possible, try to keep methods short (under 15 lines).
+This makes it easier to test, comprehend and reuse.

 ## Updates to this document

 If you are considering making changes to any of the recommended styles in this guide, please note that the following may also need to be changed: